-Students are able to observe, study under, and interact with successful professional quartets.
-New Hungarian Quartet was the first quartet to teach at Taos.
-Thereafter, the American, Chicago, Muir, Angeles, Vermeer, St. Lawrence, Miami and Takacs were faculty.
-Currently, the Borromeo, Brentano, Shanghai and Miro Quartets spend a part of their summers teaching at the school.
+One of the unique elements of the Taos School of Music is how closely TSoM Young Artists work with and learn from internationally-acclaimed professional quartets.
+The New Hungarian Quartet was the first quartet to teach at the TSoM.
+Thereafter, the American, Chicago, Muir, Angeles, Vermeer, St. Lawrence, Miami, Takacs, and Miro worked mentored the School’s Young Artists.
+Currently, the Borromeo, Brentano, Shanghai, and Cooperstown Quartets spend a part of their summers teaching at the School.

-Piano faculty began with John Goldmark, dean and later president of the Mannes College of Music then Anne Koscielny, professor of piano at Hartt College of Music, came on as faculty for ten years.
-In 1982 Robert McDonald, now on the faculty of the Julliard School and Curtis Institute, joined the school as resident pianist and artistic director and remains with Taos School of Music today.
-He is joined by Thomas Sauer, member of the music faculty of Vassar College and the piano faculty of the Mannes College.
+Piano faculty began with John Goldmark, Dean and President of the Mannes College of Music.
+Then, Anne Koscielny, professor of piano at Hartt School, joined as faculty for ten years.
+In 1982 Robert McDonald, now on the faculty of the Julliard School and Curtis Institute of Music, joined the school as resident pianist and Artistic Director and remains with Taos School of Music today.
+He is joined by Thomas Sauer, member of the music faculty of Vassar College and the piano faculty at Mannes School of Music.

 Pianist Robert McDonald has played extensively as a soloist and chamber musician throughout the United States, Europe, Asia, and South America.
 He has appeared with major orchestras in the United States and Latin America, and was the recital partner for many years to Isaac Stern, as well as other celebrated instrumentalists.
 Mr. McDonald has also performed with the Takács, Vermeer, Juilliard, Brentano, Borromeo, American, and Shanghai string quartets, and in tours with Music from Marlboro.